City’s Most Popular Park

 Happy Valley Park is located at 13770 SE Ridgecrest Road, Happy Valley, OR.
 Map It

-On Jan.1, 2018, the City assumed the role of the parks and recreation provider from NCPRD.
-As a result, the City of Happy Valley has made the following changes relating to park reservations at the Happy Valley Park.
+The City of Happy Valley has made the following changes relating to park reservations at the Happy Valley Park..

 - “In-city” residents reside within the City limits, “out-of-city” residents reside outside of the City limits of Happy Valley.